Hurricane Gamma: Meteorological history

 After making landfall, Gamma weakened before emerging into the Gulf of Mexico with winds of 50 mph winds and a central pressure of 995 mb on October 4.
 Its forward motion then slowed as a ridge developed to the north.
 Gamma then subsequently restrengthened to 60 mph around mid-day, although this proved to be brief, as its central pressure increased and winds decreased in speed.
 As Gamma stalled a rapid increase in wind shear decoupled central convection by that evening, causing it to move further east than originally forecast.
 Gamma began to weaken shortly thereafter as it turned southwestward.
 Though strongly sheared, there was vigorous convection located 60 miles north of Gamma's center.
 Operationally, Gamma was declared post tropical at 03:00 UTC on October 5 as the convection being produced around the cyclone was assessed as being due to a sea breeze boundary.
 However, post-storm analysis determined that this was premature as Gamma was still producing enough convection in its northeastern quadrant to remain a tropical storm.
 The storm weakened to a tropical depression at 18:00 UTC on October 5 and began moving southwestward due to a building mid-level ridge to its north as well as a binary interaction with the circulation of soon-to-be Hurricane Delta.
 Gamma then made its final landfall at Nichili, Mexico at 03:00 UTC on October 6.
 Although convection redeveloped over the center at landfall, Gamma became increasingly enveloped in the circulation of nearby Hurricane Delta and it low-level circulation dissipated at 18:00 UTC as its remnants were absorbed by Delta as it passed over the Yucatán Peninsula and into the Gulf of Mexico.

 Preparations and impact

 Mexico

 Tropical storm watches and warnings were issued for the northeastern part of the Yucatán Peninsula when advisories were first initiated on October 2.
-When Gamma intensified more than originally predicted, hurricane warnings were issued from north of Punta Allen to Cancun in preparation for Gamma to become a hurricane at landfall.
+When Gamma intensified more than originally predicted, hurricane warnings were issued from north of Punta Allen to Cancún in preparation for Gamma to become a hurricane at landfall.
 In Quintana Roo, 40 people in Tulum evacuated to shelters.
-Numerous flights were affected at the Cancun International Airport and in Cozumel.
+Numerous flights were affected at the Cancún International Airport and in Cozumel.
 In Tabasco, roughly 3,400 people evacuated to shelters.